wlg1/wlg1.github.io/index.md

 <a href="https://github.com/wlg1/analogous_neuron_circuit_expms">Educational Videos on Neural Network Math</a>
 </b></p>

-Why do Neural Networks use Linear Algebra? | Pt 1: The Visual Intuition of Cat Mathematics
+Why do Neural Networks use Linear Algebra? || Pt 1: The Visual Intuition of Cat Mathematics

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oGykfwyoqX8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 This is a video series aimed at a general audience explaining the math behind neural network interpretability.
 The first video starts at very basic concepts.
-The one below is currently a draft of half the video, with placeholder audio and missing animation; the actual video will be uploaded by 1/26.
+This one is currently a draft of half the video, with placeholder audio and missing animation; the actual video will be uploaded by 1/26.

 ---
 <p style="font-size:20px"><b>